AndrewHulme/CV/README.md

 | DevOps | Travis CI, Heroku, Surge |
 | Version Control | GitHub |
 | Concepts | TDD, BDD, OOP, Agile methodology, RGR cycle, SOLID, DRY, DDD, MVC, RESTful APIs, Single page web apps, CRUD, Request/Response, Remote working, Pair programming, Stand-ups, Retros, Sprint planning |

-## <a name="soft-skills">Soft Skills</a>

-#### Team Player

-- Involved in team projects through my Mechanical Engineering degree, engineering consultancies, Makers Academy and university societies.
-- Continuing Professional Development (CPD) Champion for Ramboll, and organised over 20 CPDs for external companies to provide talks to the firm.
-This gave value to the team by improving our engineering knowledge, awarding points towards chartership and providing free food!
-Furthermore, I implemented a system for future champions to use when organising CPDs.
-- Implemented a rotating leadership scheme and emotional check-ins in a Makers Academy group project when there was disparity between some team members.
-As a result, we worked more efficiently and together delivered a high quality project to the deadline.

-#### Communication
-- Presented the final project for Makers Academy, which can be seen [here (4 minute mark)](https://lnkd.in/dk9HyWh).
-- As the University of Bristol Campus Consultant for Rolls Royce, Accenture and EDF Energy I promoted the companies through presenting in lecture theatres to 150 or more STEM students at once.
-This resulted in hundreds of students attending the events and workshops.
-- At Ramboll I was singled out as one of the best speakers by directors for presenting our Graduate Engineering Challenge.

-#### Leadership

-- Interim lead mechanical engineer for a number of large-scale engineering projects at Ramboll.
-This involved attending design team meetings with the head engineers/architects and being the point of contact for any mechanical enquiries.
-- Managed work outsourced to engineers in India for a large commercial office development at Ramboll.
-- Responsible for supporting an intern at Ramboll.
-- Mentor for a Makers student.